starnowski/posmulten-hibernate/README.md

 **General properties**

-Below properties can be applied in both modules for hibernate 5 and hibernate 6
+Below properties can be applied in both modules for hibernate 5 and hibernate 6.
+It is required to add object Hibernate5ContextSupplierInitiator (hibernate5) or Hibernate6ContextSupplierInitiator (hibernate6) during initialization object of type StandardServiceRegistry

 | Property name | Type    | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 |---------------|---------|----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|